kasra-hosseini/obspyDMT/README.rst

 ::

-    Kasra Hosseini (2012), obspyDMT (Version 0.3.0) [software] [https://github.com/kasra-hosseini/obspyDMT]
+    Kasra Hosseini (2013), obspyDMT (Version 0.3.0) [software] [https://github.com/kasra-hosseini/obspyDMT]

 -----------------
 Lets get started
 -----------------

+**???? review the paper!**

-Once a working Python and ObsPy environment is installed, there are two possible ways to have obspyDMT:
+Once a working Python and ObsPy_ environment is installed, there are two possible ways to have obspyDMT:

 1. Prepackaged Modules from Python Package Index (PyPI):